vialab/Impulse-Reading/README.md

 #### Run the eye tracker server
 Run 'Tobii Server/TobiiServer.exe' - that is, the TobiiServer.exe file from the folder "Tobii Server" in this directory.
 You should keep this window open while using the app.
 I recommend minimizing the window while using the app to keep the text scrolling from being distracting.

+This step commonly experiences issues on new computers.
+See "Eye tracker server issues" below.

 #### Launch the app
 In a command line, execute:
 ```